 The approximately 4,000 square foot (57′ x 71′) facility roof has been planted with Creek Hill Sun Mix.
 This mix consists of 12 hearty and proven varieties, which will provide flowers from spring through fall and bloom colors that change curing the growing season.
 When dormant it will have foliage colors of green, burgundy and an orange/yellow combination.
-Creek Hill Nursery brought every LiveRoof module, which are made from recycled materials, to the job site with fully grown plants inside.
+Every LiveRoof module, which are made from recycled materials, was brought to the job site with fully grown plants inside.
 The container is simply set in place on the rooftop.
-Because they are pre-vegetated at the nursery, LiveRoof systems require minimal maintenance compared to site-built green roofs, which are time-consuming and costly to install and maintain.
+Because they are fully matured at the nursery, LiveRoof systems require minimal maintenance compared to site-built green roofs, which are time-consuming and costly to install and maintain.

 SEPTA General Manager Joe Casey says, “We are always looking for innovative ways to create a more environmentally, socially, and economically sustainable future for the entire region.”